algorithmica-org/algorithmica/content/english/hpc/architecture/assembly.md

 - `DWORD` for 32 bits
 - `QWORD` for 64 bits

-There is also a more rare `TBYTE` for 80 bits, and `XMMWORD`, `YMMWORD`, and `ZMMWORD` for 128, 256, and 512 bits respectively.

-(These types don't have to be written in uppercase, but this is how most compilers emit them.)
+There is also a more rare `TBYTE` for [80 bits](/hpc/arithmetic/float), and `XMMWORD`, `YMMWORD`, and `ZMMWORD` for [128, 256, and 512 bits](/hpc/simd) respectively.
+All these types don't have to be written in uppercase, but this is how most compilers emit them.

+The address computation is often useful by itself: the `lea` ("load effective address") instruction calculates the memory address of the operand and stores it in a register in one cycle, without doing any actual memory operations.
+While its intended use is for actually computing memory addresses, it is also often used as an arithmetic trick that would otherwise involve 1 multiplication and 2 additions — for example, you can multiply by 3, 5, and 9 with it.

+It also frequently serves as a replacement for `add`, because it lets you avoid using a separate `mov` instruction if you need to move the result of `add` somewhere else: `add` only works in the `a += b` mode, while `lea` lets you do `a = b + c` (or even `a = b + c + d` if one of them is a constant).

 ### Alternative Syntax